Siya-Sai/CIBAutomationAssessment/README.md

 3. Navigate to the project directory in the terminal and run the following command to download and install the required dependencies: mvn clean install

+## Running Tests

+To run the tests, you can use the following Maven commands:

+1. For web tests:
+mvn test -Dtest=CucumberTestRunnerWeb
+2. For API tests:
+mvn test -Dtest=CucumberTestRunnerWeb